Open Accessibility Menu

 The Traditional Structure

-All patient rotations are alike with similar responsibilities and patient census expectations.
+In our traditional structure, all inpatient rotations had similar responsibilities and patient census expectations.
 This structure did not facilitate progressive skill development or fully prepare residents for their post-residency careers.

 • PGY-1 expectations and goals remained static throughout the year.